 In the year 286 persecutions intensified.
 Marcus and Marcellianus, their father Tranquillinus, and Zoe, a woman healed by Sebastian, all were martyred along with many others.
 Sebastian stayed with the rest of his spiritual children in the city, rather than hiding out in remote places where he would have been safe, and was arrested.

 Not everyone showed integrity in these difficult days.
 Young Tiburtius was betrayed to the authorities and beheaded.
 Sebastian, who was considered the most dangerous of the Christians, was sentenced by Emperor Diocletian to be killed by being shot with arrows.

 The emperor's Mauretanian archers left Sebastian for dead, but other Christians found him and helped him recover.
 He still wouldn't hide, but publicly reproached the emperor for cruelty.
 Furious at seeing him alive, Diocletian ordered him beaten to death with cudgels.
 Later his abandoned body was secretly buried in catacombs over which a church would one day be built.

 Saint Sebastian's story, with its elements of fear and betrayal, reminds us that Christians are often imperfect.
-Scripture tells us that the apostles, asked by Jesus what they had been talking about, were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
+For example, Scripture tells us that the when Jesus asked the apostles what they had been talking about they were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
 In Mark's Gospel Jesus reminds us that even simple acts of charity can save imperfect people: "For truly, I say to you, whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9: 41).